GSA/idmanagement.gov/_buy/gsapkissp.md

     <p class="usa-alert__text">
       <li>1.
 Engage an Assessor or Assessment Team that is an independent third-party competent in Public Key technology.</li>
       <li>2.
 Format System Security Plan in Open Source Control Assessment Language.</li>
       <li>3.
 Obtain all necessary GSA SA&A guidance documents and security artifact templates from the security team in the GSA Office of Chief Information Office.
 Documents include the <strong>Managing Enterprise Risk</strong> GSA policy detailing annual documentation requirements, <strong>SA&A Artifact Templates</strong> including Incident Response template, System Security Plan template, Penetration Testing and Results template, Plan of Action and Milestones (POA&M) template, and Security Assessment Report template.
-Also the <strong>FPKI 800-53 Overlay</strong> details security controls applicable to SSP PKI systems and provides supplemental guidance on additional requirements for those controls and enhancements.
+Also the <strong>FPKI 800-53 Overlay</strong> details security controls applicable to SSP PKI systems and provides supplemental guidance on additional requirements for those controls and enhancements.</li>
       <li>4.
 Perform the Assessment, completing all provided templates and guidance.</li>
       <li>5.
 Develop a Plan of Action and Milestones (POA&M) to facilitate remediation of any security findings.</li>
       <li>6.
 Provide the Assessment Package to the OCISO’s Information Systems Security Manager (ISSM), who reviews the package to ensure FISMA security requirements are met.</li>
       <li>7.
 The Information System Security Management (ISSM) on the security team creates an authorization package and submits it to the Authorizing Official (AO) in the SSP Program Office.</li>
       <li>8.
 The AO makes a risk determination that reflects the risk management strategy, including risk tolerance.
 Responses and mitigations for identified risks are provided by the ISSM.</li>
       <li>9.
-The AO decides whether to approve or deny authorization to operate.
+The AO decides whether to approve or deny authorization to operate.</li>
       <li>10.
 If approved, the AO signs and issues an ATO.</li>
       <li>11.
 The SSP performs risk management activities documented in the IT Security Procedural Guide: Managing Enterprise Cybersecurity Risk CIO-IT Security-06-30 and the SSP Handbook.</li>
     </p>